Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

         A master brand view of our "o-example" component with the `o-example--b2c` theme class applied.
 	</figcaption>
 </figure>

-For this tutorial, we aren't too worried that our button style does not match each theme.
-But if you would like to build on what we have covered, you could add a new variable such as `button-color` to the brand configuration and use [`oButtonsContent`](https://registry.origami.ft.com/components/o-buttons@6.0.14/readme?brand=master#custom-markup) in the theme mixin to change the button colour for each theme.

 ## Part Four: Demos